addeldin/personal-writing-with-ai/introduction.md

 ## Instructional Materials
 All instructional materials for this activity—including an instructional guide, a student program and its implementation in code, and a template generator in Markdown and Python using Jupyter Notebooks—are available via a GitHub repository (https://github.com/addeldin/genre-generators).

-## Notes
-<sup>1</sup> The two implementations used are Matt Sephton's (https://www.gingerbeardman.com/loveletter/), which presents outputs of the generator, and Annette Vee's (https://jsfiddle.net/nettework/6f7abaaa/), which presents outputs along with underlying code in Javascript.
-<sup>2</sup> For examples of relevant approaches to the study of genre from a composition and rhetoric perspective that account for the rhetorical dimensions of written works in social context, see the cited works by Rebecca Nowacek (28), Charles Bazerman (69), and Carolyn Miller (59).
-<sup>3</sup> By *digital representation*, *digital computation*, and *encoding*, I refer to the fact that to represent a concept using a computer, that concept must be represented digitally, or via discrete numbers, generally the binary digits 0 and 1, which are then computed in various combinations to produce new results.
-For example, to represent the continuous color spectrum, colors are encoded via digital representation by encoding any color as a combination of 256 possible shades of red, green, and blue.
-While over 16 million colors is a lot, it is not a direct reflection of the full color spectrum, which due to being continuous necessarily contains an infinite number of possible colors.
-<sup>4</sup> For resources that can develop an understanding of digital representation, digital computation, digital encoding, and/or the basic concepts of programming for the instructor as well as the students, consider Karen Hao and Jonathan Stray's relatively short breakdown of how a courtroom sentencing algorithm digitally represents ideas of justice and risk; Charles Petzold's book *Code: The Hidden Language of Computer Hardware and Software*, in particular the chapter "Bit by Bit by Bit"; or Paul Ford's in-depth but highly readable Businessweek article, "What Is Code?"
-All of these texts were used in both terms that I taught "Digital Humanity," with "What Is Code?" being assigned and discussed the class session prior to the start of this activity.

-## References
-Bazerman, Charles.
-"Systems of Genres and the Enactment of Social Intentions." *Genre and the New Rhetoric*, edited by Aviva Freedman and Peter Medway, Taylor & Francis,  1994, pp. 67-85.
-Ford, Paul.
-“What Is Code?
-If You Don't Know, You Need to Read This.” *Bloomberg*, Bloomberg L.P., 11 June 2015, https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/.
-Hao, Karen, and Jonathan Stray.
-“Can You Make AI Fairer than a Judge?
-Play Our Courtroom Algorithm Game.” *MIT Technology Review*, MIT Technology Review, 10 Jan.
-2022, https://www.technologyreview.com/2019/10/17/75285/ai-fairer-than-judge-criminal-risk-assessment-algorithm/.
-Miller, Carolyn.
-"Genre as Social Action (1984), Revisited 30 Years Later (2014)." *Letras & Letras*, 2015, pp. 56-72, doi:10.14393/LL63-v31n3a2015-5.
-Nowacek, Rebecca S. *Agents of Integration: Understanding Transfer as a Rhetorical Act*.
-Southern Illinois UP, 2011.
-Petzold, Charles. *Code: The Hidden Language of Computer Hardware and Software*.
-Microsoft Press, 1999.

 </span>